 Breathlessness diary and action plan

 You may also want to use the action plan.
 This a place to write down the techniques and medicines that work well for you.
-Keeping a note of what works well can help you to know what to try next time you feel breathless.

 Professionals who can support you